 How to create splattered paint flower art continues to be my most popular post.
 Over time many of you have asked great questions about how I create my splattered paint flower art.
 Here are some of the FAQ and my answers to help you with your own art.

-The Winsor Newton Lexington II Brush, Size 4 round is my first choice.
-I have tried lots of different brushes and this brush works the best for me.
-It needs to be a bristle brush that you would use with acrylics or oils.
+The brush I use isn’t available on amazon any more.
+I will need to find another one to link to.
+It needs to be a round bristle brush that you would use with acrylics or oils.
 A soft brush, like a watercolor brush doesn’t splatter the acrylic paint as well.
 I photographed it next to a pencil so you could see the comparison in size.

 I love Golden Fluid Acrylic paints!
 They cost a little more, but come in such beautiful rich colors.
 Sometimes I use them combined other brands in the same painting.
 You might want to start with this basic set on Amazon and gradually add more colors.
 This set has one of my favorite flower colors: Quinacridone Magenta.
 You might want to get Green Gold for the grass/stem splatters.

 I had my daughter video me doing some paint splatters.
 It is a very short simple video (no sound), but will help you see how I splatter the paint.